CloudNimble/BlazorEssentials/README.md

 Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) during any interactions with CloudNimble team members and community members.
 It is strictly enforced on all official CloudNimble repositories, websites, and resources.
-If you encounter someone violating these terms, please let us know via email at opensource@nimbleapps.cloud and we will address it as soon as possible.
+If you encounter someone violating these terms, please let us know via DM on [Twitter](https://twitter.com/cloud_nimble) or via email at opensource@nimbleapps.cloud and we will address it as soon as possible.

 ## Contributors